cds-snc/notification-api/tests-perf/locust/README.md

 ### With the UI

-Locally, simply from the repo root directory:
+Run from the repo root directory:

 ```shell
 poetry run locust --config tests-perf/locust/locust.conf